Gustavo Caballero: Santos

 In July 2025, Campeonato Brasileiro Série A side Vasco da Gama made an offer to obtain Caballero on loan for US$400,000 with an option to purchase for US$2.2 million.
 On 24 July however, Santos of the same league announced his signing on a four-year contract, paying US$1.6 million for 50% of his economic rights.

 Caballero made his debut for Peixe on 26 July 2025, being deployed as a right wing-back in a 2–2 away draw against Sport Recife.
-He scored his first goal for the club on 10 August, netting the winner in a 2–1 away success over Cruzeiro; he also provided the assist to Guilherme's equalizer.
+He scored his first goal for the club on 10 August, netting the winner in a 2–1 away success over Cruzeiro; he also provided the assist to Guilherme's equaliser.

+Loan to Portsmouth

+On 2 February 2026, the last day of the transfer window, Caballero was loaned to EFL Championship club Portsmouth for the rest of the season.
+Manager John Mousinho said that he had been tracking him since the previous year.

+Caballero made his debut for Pompey on 7 February, replacing Andre Dozzell for the last 11 minutes of a 1–0 loss at Preston North End.
+Two weeks later, he scored his only goal for the club in a 3–1 victory over Millwall at The Den.

 International career

+Under-23 team

 Caballero made his debut for the Paraguay national under-23 team on 8 June 2024, as a substitute in a 4–0 friendly loss to neighbours Argentina.
 He was named in the squad for the 2024 Olympic event in France, but was moved to standby after veteran Fabián Balbuena received late permission from Dynamo Moscow.

-Caballero was restored to the main team days later when Fabrizio Peralta was denied permission by his Brazilian club Cruzeiro, and then dropped again as Julio Enciso was allowed to play by Brighton & Hove Albion.
+Caballero was restored to the team days later when Fabrizio Peralta was denied permission by his Brazilian club Cruzeiro, and then dropped again as Julio Enciso was allowed to play by Brighton & Hove Albion.
 On the day before the tournament, he was finally reinstalled in the squad when Diego González suffered an injury.
 He played in all three matches in the group stage, but was an unused substitute in Paraguay's quarterfinal loss to Egypt.